shivamjuneja07/Uber-vs-Lyft/README.md

 **Feature Importance**
 The Random Forest model's feature importances are extracted and ranked.
 Distance, service tier (name), and pickup location account for the top three slots consistently.
 Rush hour flag and weather condition appear lower but contribute meaningfully to the model's accuracy on edge cases.

-**Tableau Export**
-Five analysis-ready CSVs are written to `tableau_exports/`, each structured for a specific dashboard view.
-No transformation is needed in Tableau -- fields are typed, labeled, and pre-aggregated where appropriate.

 ---